Rotating spirals in oscillatory media with nonlocal interactions and their normal form: Some Useful Weighted Sobolev Spaces

 can then be used to denote the pairing between an element $f \in M^{s,p}_\gamma(\R^d)$ and an element $g \in M^{-s,q}_{-\gamma}(\R^d)$.
 In the particular case when $p =2$, Kondratiev spaces are also Hilbert spaces and have the inner product

 The following lemma is the main result of this subsection.
 It establishes that the above Hilbert spaces have a direct sum decomposition that will prove useful when showing the Fredholm properties of the linear part of equation \eqref{e:main_steady}.
 This decomposition holds for all dimension $\R^d$, but we restrict our exposition to the two dimensional case, which is relevant here.
-In the Lemma we use the symbol $M^{s,p}_{r,\gamma}(\R^2)$ to denote the subset of radially symmetric functions in $M^{s,p}_\gamma(\R^2)$.
+In the Lemma we use the symbol $M^{s,p}_{r,\gamma}(\R^2)$ to denote the subset of radially symmetric functions in $M^{s,p}_\gamma(\R^2)$, and the overbar to denote the complex conjugate.

-\begin{Lemma} Given $s\in \N \cup \{0\}$ and $\gamma\in \R$, the space $M^{s,2}_\gamma(\R^2)$ can be written as a direct sum decomposition
+\begin{lemma} Given $s\in \N \cup \{0\}$ and $\gamma\in \R$, the space $M^{s,2}_\gamma(\R^2)$ can be written as a direct sum decomposition

 where $n \in \Z$ and